fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 I. N. Gregory and A. Hardie, “Visual GISting: Bringing Together Corpus Linguistics and Geographical Information Systems,” _Literary and Linguistic Computing_ 26, no. 3 (2011): 297–314.

-Matthew Wilkens, "Geolocation Extraction and Mapping of Ninettenth-Century U.S. Fiction."
+Matthew Wilkens, "Geolocation Extraction and Mapping of Nineteenth-Century U.S. Fiction."

 ### In class
 We'll work through the process of creating a basic Google Map from historical sources.
 The point isn't to make super sexy maps, but to understand all the steps involved in the process and how you should or should not apply various mapping techniques in your own work.

 Understand the [basics of KML](https://developers.google.com/kml/documentation/kml_tut) and ways of sharing data.